 A very popular metric used almost universally.
 However if you follow our previous blogs/posts you would know our issue with surveys.
 Surveys only typically receive a 2% response rate and from those who reply, they are biased as they are usually either really happy or really mad at the service provided.

-Keep in mind these are only 5 KPI metrics.
-There’s countless more that customer support teams use to measure countless factors.
-And it’s usually all done manually.
-I’m sure you can imagine how time consuming that process is.
 Here at Summatti we can automate these processes and metrics for you.
 That way you can spend more time making decisions with data instead of searching for it!